Emerging infections: Principles of emergence

 University of North Carolina

-SE-NO-001: A genetic systems approach to host-pathogen interactions in orthopoxvirus infections
+Project: A genetic systems approach to host-pathogen interactions in orthopoxvirus infections

 University of Florida